 Integrate cryospheric and related environmental hazards in the Multi-Hazard Early Warning System (MHEWS) and the catalogue of hazardous events, which to enable the development of necessary early warning systems, and with the engagement of relevant partners;

-Develop consistent indicators for monitoring and reporting on cryosphere changes and their impacts, which to enable the provision of sustainable and timely weather and hydroclimate information services, e.g. the implementation of early warning systems as applicable to polar, high-mountains, coastal areas, etc.;
+Develop consistent indicators for monitoring and reporting on cryosphere changes and their impacts, which to enable the provision of sustainable and timely weather and hydroclimate information services, e.g. the implementation of early warning systems as applicable to polar, high-mountains, coastal areas, and the monitoring of the release in the atmosphere of greenhouse gases from the thawing permafrost and glaciers, [D Campbell]etc.;

 Use the opportunity of the completion of internationally coordinated research projects, e.g. the Year of Polar Prediction (YOPP) to develop approaches and pilot projects for translating mature research results into sustainable services, through appropriate mechanisms.